aidandreyes/NBA-Defensive-Statistic-Analysis/README.md

 Defensive field goals allowed stats were taken from https://www.nba.com/stats/players/defense-dash-overall?PerMode=Totals&SeasonType=Regular+Season&Season=2024-25.

 Make sure to download and add the Excel file from here into the local file directory before starting.

+A glossary for all the abbreviated basketball statistic terms used can be found at https://github.com/aidandreyes/NBA-Defensive-Statistic-Analysis/blob/main/StatGlossary.md.